LoveKino/forseti/README.md

 	}
 }
 ```
-For this json, pattern is that each attribute of A is an object, and has an attribute of age which is a number.
+For this json, pattern is that every attribute of A is an object, and has an attribute of age which is a number.
 How to describle that kind of validation rule?

 Don't worry, we can use "rpk" to mark an attibute to flag that.
 sample: